 There is always an additional expense in making a website rich in media.
 When end-user requests information and it delays, all the investments backfire.
 This is because the sign-up forms, analytics code, and unnecessary content that add to the website’s weight hinder the report.

 Mobile mistakes and misguides in redirects

-By 2019, global Smartphone subscription will surpass 2.7 billion.
+By 2023, Mobile users are projected to exceed more than 6.64 billion.
 By this time, 83% of internet users will be using their mobile devices for internet access.
-In 2016, 30% of e-commerce was from mobile devices.
+In 2021, 79% of e-commerce was from mobile devices.
 This percentage keeps increasing with the ever-growing number of Smartphone users.

 There is a competition to grab the attention of mobile users.
 We credit this to the fact that mobile websites load slowly and thus have lower visitor numbers.
 As it stands, we have 60% of mobile users who expect nothing more than three seconds of mobile website load time.
 If the site takes longer than five seconds, an average of about three to four people will abandon it.
 This reaction is extreme.
 On average mobile websites, take longer to load something between six and ten seconds.

 Typically, too much delay on mobile page load is because of having unoptimized websites.
 There are also those that are not well designed for a mobile device interface.
 There are those websites that are Smartphone-optimized.
 Even so, mobile users do not always get redirects to the mobile-versions of the desktop website they request from mobile browsers.